SciML/SciMLExpectations.jl/docs/src/tutorials/introduction.md

 As the system is linear, we expect the skewness to be unchanged from the inital distribution.
 Becasue the distribution is a truncated Normal distribution centered on the mean, the true skewness is `0.0`.

 ## Batch-Mode
-!!! note
-    Functionality not yet fully implemented in version 2 of SciMLExpectations.

 It is also possible to solve the various simulations in parallel by using the `batch` kwarg and a batch-mode supported quadrature algorithm via the `quadalg` kwarg.
 To view the list of batch compatible quadrature algorithms, refer to [Integrals.jl](https://docs.sciml.ai/Integrals/stable/).
 Note: Batch-mode operation is built on top of DifferentialEquation.jl's `EnsembleProblem`.
 See the [EnsembleProblem documentation](https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/) for additional options.